 Now even schools network with each other and refer to each other.
 For example, if a student wants to train at one school but it might not be convenient for them, that school might recommend another school that better meets their needs.

 It's great for schools to network with other surrounding schools.
 It's not as competitive when the schools are working together to build the industry rather than necessarily just focusing on themselves as an independent.

 The sport has become much more of a lifestyle and culture.
 People have custom uniforms made, sponsors, and branded uniforms.
 Some apparel companies even make limited-edition gear and merchandise that become sought-after collector's items.

 The largest population of the Jiu-Jitsu community is probably people in the 30-45 age range.
 This population has a more disposable income that they're willing to spend on their hobbies.
 They are combining their free time and training, travelling to events and making vacations out of going to tournaments.

 Martial arts means many things and includes many different types of martial arts activities.
 I would consider boxing and wrestling martial arts, even though, probably traditionally people would consider those just sports, but they are technically martial arts.
 This is my opinion, but it's not unheard of either.

 Krav Maga for sure is a martial art.
 Jiu-jitsu is a martial art.
 And then there are those ones on the fence, you could call them a sport or a martial art.
 It just depends on who you're talking to and in what context.

 The event will be held in Long Beach, California on January 23rd - 29th, 2023.
 For more information, click here.

-If you're interested in learning more about TeamUp for your martial arts school, sign up for a free 30-day trial here, and see why Tom believes martial arts software is vital to run a martial arts school today.
+If you're interested in learning more about TeamUp for your martial arts school, sign up for a free trial here, and see why Tom believes martial arts software is vital to run a martial arts school today.